Explore

 Experience the vast, mobile sand dunes a short distance from the campground.
 Walk along the track towards the beach and marvel at the immense height and sheer walls of the dunes.

-Set amongst a significant coastal dune system, Swan Lake is a small campground with five campsites that can accomodate a maximum of six people at each site.
+Set amongst a significant coastal dune system, Swan Lake is a small campground with five campsites that can accommodate a maximum of six people at each site.

-While the gravel road is well maintained and accessible to 2WDs, there is a steep descent into the campground.
-Visitors towing a caravan will need a 4WD vehicle.
-The road from Swan Lake campground to the beach is 4WD only.
+The public gravel road is well maintained and accessible to 2WDs, however there is a steep descent into the park and campground.
+Visitors towing a trailer or caravan will need a 4WD vehicle.

-The campground is also accessible to hikers along the Great South West Walk.
+The campground is accessible to hikers along the Great South West Walk.

 There are non-flushing toilets, shared picnic tables and shared fireplaces available.
 Campfires are only allowed in the designated fireplaces and you need to supply your own firewood - firewood collection is prohibited.